prime-8-consulting/meteor-oauth2/packages/meteor-oauth2-server/README.md

 another meteor application.
 https://github.com/prime-8-consulting/meteor-oauth2/tree/master/examples

-Checkout the resourceOwner example application for a full example on how this package can and should be used.
+Checkout the resourceServer example application for a full example on how this package can and should be used.
 Your can also run both examples side-by-side to watch the entire login workflow.